b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 $file test
 test: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=a2dfa6b580e059f6cc136bc052a48f9cb9ffd361, for GNU/Linux 3.2.0, with debug_info, not stripped
 ```
-Sweet looks like we got the elf, which is good since we assumed the underlying host was running a linux os. lets throw it into our favorite RE tool ghidra.
+Sweet looks like we got the elf, which is good since we assumed the underlying host was running a linux os. lets throw it into our favorite RE tool [ghidra](https://ghidra-sre.org/).
 Why is it our favorite?
 Because ghidra decompiles it for us :) (Don't always trust the decompiled output, it can often lie to you, and you will get many headaches from not reading the assembly!)
 Luckily, this binary is nice and we can just read the output from ghidra here.
-To grab the decompiled output for main we can look at the functions tab, select main, and see the right tab for the decompiled output:
+To grab the decompiled output for main we can look at the functions tab, select main, and check the tab on the right for the decompiled output:
 ```c
 int main(int argc,char **argv)
 {